Stefan Salvatore: Season 6

 Stefan decides to ruin Caroline's life because she has done the same to him.
 He wants her to lose control and become a Ripper.
 He eventually is able to and they sleep together for the first time.

 When Lily, Stefan and Damon's mother, is rescued from the 1903 prison world and turns out to be a vampire, she manages to turn on Stefan's humanity again.
 However, it later is revealed that Lily lied to get him back and does not love her sons anymore and only wants her travelling companions back.
 Stefan then pretends to still have his emotions off to get Caroline back and somehow succeeds, but Caroline tries to avoid him as she feels guilty for everything she had done.
 Stefan then also tries to talk Damon out of being a human again only to be with Elena but Damon decides to take the cure.
-However, during Alaric and Jo's wedding, Kai returns and kills Jo and curses Elena into an eternal sleep.
+However, during Alaric and Jo's wedding, Kai returns and kills Jo, cursing Elena into an eternal sleep.